Think about big questions like:

 View various pairs of documents (DUOs) in this separate the documentary file

-Describe in your own words the opinion of each of the actors involved, and place a summary of their position in the appropriate column: anticlerical position or ultramontane position.
+Describe in your own words the opinion of each of those involved, and place a summary of their position in the appropriate column: anticlerical position or ultramontane position.

-Indicate about which precise points the players disagree.
+Indicate about which precise points these individuals disagreed.

 Context for Duo 3 (Docs 5 and 6):